 infringements received and may include an administration fee - this often occurs after the hiring period.

 Road User Charges

 The New Zealand Government charges a levy for all road users.
 For regular petrol engines this is included in the price of fuel.
-For renters of diesel vehicles this charge is payable when dropping off your vehicle and is based on the distance travelled.
+For renters of diesel vehicles this charge is payable when dropping off your vehicle and is based on the distance traveled.
 Some rental companies include this charge with

 their daily rate.

-Is it compulsory to wear a seatbelt in New Zealand?
+Is it compulsory to wear a seat-belt in New Zealand?